 This section is for everyone; even those who attended one of our Boot Camps.
-If you were unable to attend a Boot Camp please visit this page for more information such as PowerPoint Presentations and guides to help you compete.

 What follows is a brief overview of what you should consider when developing a business concept.
 Most, if not all, of those things covered henceforth should be found in your Business Concept Paper, which is one of the documents you will be turning in if you enter the competition.

 There are three basic stages of development: